ben-tilden/Personal-Archiver/README.md

 Quick Notes on sortPhotos():
 * See PHOTO_EXTENSION_LIST, VIDEO_EXTENSION_LIST, and RAW_EXTENSION_LIST for photos that can be imported via Preview (and thus transferPhotos)
+* "Pictures" are distinguished from "Screenshots" by having .JPG as their file extension.
+This may be refined in future updates.

 ## Requirements